vmchale/jacinda/README.md

 There are binaries for some platforms on the [releases page](https://github.com/vmchale/jacinda/releases/).

+If you are on Mac, you will need to install `*-librure.dylib` as well.

 ## From Source

 First, install [Rust's regex library](https://github.com/rust-lang/regex/tree/master/regex-capi#c-api-for-rusts-regex-engine).
 You'll need to put `librure.so` or `librure.dylib` etc. in the appropriate place.